RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

   <figcaption>Case 1: Text bounding box <code>height</code> greater than wrapped text height</figcaption>
 </figure>

-This shows the theme layout as-is when you check it out from Github.
+This shows the theme layout as-is when you check it out from GitHub.
 Notice how the "Games Available" bounding box (bbox) and the bbox of the text below overlap (the latter is named long description or `longdescription`).
-Hovever, the texts do not overlap coincidentially as the bbox for the long description is large enough, and the text is put in the middle of the text bbox by default (instead of top or bottom vertical alignment).
+However, the texts do not overlap coincidentally as the bbox for the long description is large enough, and the text is put in the middle of the text bbox by default (instead of top or bottom vertical alignment).

 This is the respective section in the theme file.
 Note line #8 and #21 (using same position) and #22 (size of long description):